-090: Munich — Steven Spielberg’s Film on the Black September Olympic Massacre
+090: Munich — Steven Spielberg’s Black September Movie About Olympic Massacre

-Munich is about more than just the tragic terrorist attack on the Olympics — it’s actually about the aftermath!
+Munich isn’t just a Black September movie — it’s more than just the tragic terrorist attack on the Olympics — it’s actually about the aftermath!

 Premise: Based on the true story of the Black September aftermath, Munich tells the story of five men who were chosen to eliminate the masterminds responsible for that fateful day.

 A Historical Film